-Land Use Category Abbr.
-Characteristics and Uses BVCP Density/ Intensity Medium Density Residential MR Characteristics and Locations: MR is characterized by a variety of housing types.
-Medium-density areas are generally situated near neighborhood and community shopping areas or along some of the major arterials of the city.
-Uses: Consists of a variety of housing types ranging from single-family detached to attached residential units such as townhomes, multiplexes; and some small lot detached units (e.g., patio homes), not necessarily all on one site.
-6 to 14 du/ac.
-Mixed Density Residential MXR Characteristics and Locations: Mixed density MXR areas surround the downtown in the Pre-World War II older neighborhoods and are located in some areas planned for new development.
+Medium Density Residential Characteristics and Locations: MR is characterized by a variety of housing types.
+Medium- density areas are generally situated near neighborhood and community shopping areas or along some of the major arterials of the city.
+(MR) Uses: Consists of a variety of housing types ranging from single-family detached to attached residential units such as townhomes, multiplexes and some small lot detached units (e.g., patio homes), not necessarily all on one site.
+BVCP Density/Intensity: 6 to 14 dwelling units per acre

+Land Use Category Characteristics, Uses & BVCP Density/Intensity Residential (MXR) neighborhoods and are located in some older downtown neighborhoods that we were zoned for higher densities, a variety block.
+The city's goal is to preserve the city Characteristics and Locations: MXR areas surround downtown in the Pre-World War II older neighborhoods and are located in some areas planned for new development.
 Additionally, in older downtown neighborhoods that were developed with single-family homes but for a time were zoned for higher densities, a variety of housing types and densities are found within a single block.
-The city's goal is to preserve the current neighborhood character and mix of housing types, and not exacerbate traffic and parking problems in those older areas.
+The city's goal is to preserve the current neighborhood character and mix of housing types and not exacerbate traffic and parking problems in those older areas.
 Some new housing units may be added.
-The average density in the downtown neighborhoods designated mixed density is in the medium density range (six to 14 units per acre).
-The mixed density designation is also applied in For some areas planned For older areas: 6 to 14 du/ac.
-For new: 6 to 18 20_du/ac. designated for new development (outside of the Pre-WWII neighborhoods), where the goal is to provide a substantial amount of affordable housing in mixed-density neighborhoods that have a variety of housing types and densities.
+For areas designated for new development (outside of the Pre-WWII neighborhoods), the goal is to provide a substantial amount of affordable housing in mixed-density neighborhoods that have a variety of housing types and densities.
 Uses: Consists of single-family and multi-family residential units.
 May include some complementary uses implemented through zoning.
-High Density Residential HR Characteristics and Locations: The highest density HR areas are generally located close to the University of Colorado, in areas planned for transit-oriented redevelopment, and near major corridors and services.
-Uses: Consists of attached residential units and, apartments.
+BVCP Density/Intensity: 6 to 20 dwelling units per acre Residential (HR)Colorado, in areas planned for transit-oriented redevelopment and near ma services.
+Characteristics and Locations: The HR areas are generally located close to the University of Colorado, in areas planned for transit-oriented redevelopment and near major corridors and services.
+Uses: Consists of attached residential units and apartments.
 May include some complementary uses implemented through zoning.
-More than 14 du/ac.
-Mixed Use Residential MUR Characteristics and Locations: Mixed Use Residential MUR developments may be deemed appropriate and will be encouraged in those areas identified as appropriate for a mix of uses and where residential character will predominate. some residential areas These areas may be designated Mixed Use Residential.
+BVCP Density/Intensity: More than 14 dwelling units per acre Mixed Use Residential (MUR) Characteristics and Locations: MUR developments will be encouraged in those areas identified as appropriate for a mix of uses and where residential character will predominate.
 Specific zoning and other standards and regulations will be adopted which define the desired form, intensity, mix, location and design characteristics of these uses.
-Uses: In these areas, rConsists predominantly of rR esidential character uses. will predominate, although n N eighborhood scale retail and personal service uses will be allowed.
+Uses: Consists predominantly of residential uses.
+Neighborhood-scale retail and personal service uses will be allowed.
+Mixed Use Transit- Oriented Development (MUTOD) Characteristics and Locations: MUTOD areas pair existing or planned transit facilities with residential and commercial development opportunities.
+The goal of MUTOD areas is to transform existing, disparate uses into mixeduse, transit-oriented neighborhoods rich with amenities and services.
+MUTOD areas are located at regional or local mobility hubs and/or along key transit corridors.
+Uses: Consists predominantly of attached residential uses.
+Supporting uses to be allowed include office, retail, service, commercial and light industrial.
+Uses should be vertically and horizontally integrated in MUTOD areas.